“Growing up, I was always distant from people,” she said. Hornsby, who was born with epilepsy, hardly spoke as a kid and had few friends.

 From a Vision to a Movement

 What began in 1968 as the vision of Eunice Kennedy Shriver quickly grew into a global movement to empower people with intellectual disabilities through the power of sport, as well as overcome stereotypes and break down barriers.
-As the longest-running global sponsor of Special Olympics,
+As the longest-running global sponsor of Special Olympics, Coca-Cola provides monetary and in-kind contributions, volunteer assistance, equipment, uniforms and other materials and services for local and international competitions and community activities worldwide.

 Both organizations share a commitment to celebrating humanity and moments of connection and community, and to promoting acceptance, inclusion and optimism.

-“Our role is to help build awareness and excitement,” said Peter Franklin, group director, Worldwide Sports and Events Management for
+“Our role is to help build awareness and excitement,” said Peter Franklin, group director, Worldwide Sports and Events Management for Coca-Cola, and a Special Olympics Georgia board member.

 Coca-Cola Korea is spreading the word leading up to and during the Special Olympics World Winter Games through unique celebrity ambassador activations, in-store displays, fundraising activities, volunteer programs, a TV commercial and more.